 (b) The entire beneficial ownership interest in each Series shall be represented by the related Series Certificate.
 Each Series Certificate issued hereunder shall be fully paid and nonassessable.
-On the Closing Date, the Owner Trustee shall cause to be signed by an Authorized Officer and deliver to the a Series Certificate
+On the Closing Date, the Owner Trustee shall cause to be signed by an Authorized Officer and deliver to the applicable Series Certificate Holder initial Asset LLC, as a Series Certificate for Series McGarret A, Series McGarret C and Series McGarret D established under the Original Trust Agreement or the Amended Trust Agreement, as the case may be (each, a AHawaii Series@), in each case having an aggregate Certificate Base Amount and accrued Certificate Yield equal to the current outstanding Certificate Base Amount and accrued Certificate Yield for such Series.
+Each Hawaii Series shall continue as a separate Series of the Trust.
+Such Series Certificates shall replace the original Series Certificates for each applicable Hawaii Series, issued pursuant to the Original Trust Agreement or the Amended Trust Agreement, which original Series Certificates shall be cancelled by the Owner Trustee and be of no further value upon delivery to the applicable Series Certificate Holder of the replacement Series Certificate dated the date hereof.
+Holder, the Series A Certificate.

-(c) All Series Certificates shall be personal property entitling the Series Certificate Holder only to those rights provided in this Agreement and set forth in the Series Certificate, including any special conditions.
-The legal ownership of the Series with respect to a Series shall be vested exclusively in the Series as herein provided, and the related Series Certificate Holder shall have no interest therein other than the beneficial interest in the Series conferred by the Series Certificate and shall have no right to compel any partition, division, dividend, or distribution of Series, the Trust Trust Property.
-The Series Certificate Holders, by reason of their status as such, shall have no right to participate in or direct the management or control of the business of the Trust or any Series or to act for or bind the Trust, any Series or otherwise to transact any business on behalf of the Trust or any Series, except that the Series Certificate Holders shall have the specifically provided for herein
+(c) All Series Certificates shall be personal property entitling the Series Certificate Holder only to those rights provided in this Agreement and set forth in the Series Certificate, including any special or additional terms or conditions.
+The legal ownership of the Series Property with respect to a Series shall be vested exclusively in the Series as herein provided, and the related Series Certificate Holder shall have no interest therein other than the beneficial interest in the Series conferred by the Series Certificate and shall have no right to compel any partition, division, dividend, or distribution of the any Series, any Series Property, the Trust, or any of the Series Property or or the Trust Property.
+The Series Certificate Holders, by reason of their status as such, shall have no right to participate in or direct the management or control of the business of the Series, the Trust or any other Series or to act for or bind the Series, the Trust, any other Series or otherwise to transact any business on behalf of the Series, the Trust or any other Series, except that the Series Certificate Holders shall have the right to vote on the matters rights specifically provided for herein or in the related Series Supplement..

+(d) Notwithstanding any other provision of this Agreement, in the event that an Event of Default occurs and is continuing and the Lenders exercise their right to declare the Advances immediately due and payable under Section 13.2(b) of the Facility Agreement (i) all Series shall be cancelled, (ii) all Series Assets (including each Collection Account) shall become Trust Property generally; and (iii) all debts, liabilities and obligations originally incurred by the Trust with respect to the Series Property of a particular Series shall be deemed to be debts, liabilities and obligations of the Trust without reference to a particular Series and recoverable from the Trust Property generally, and the provisions of Section 5.02(b) shall thereafter apply.

 Section 3.03.
 Certificates Generally.